Many parents find their teenager's behaviour challenging.

 - allow them to learn from their own mistakes – as long as they are safe – and accept they might do things differently to you

-- don't bottle up your concerns - if you're worried your teenager may be having unprotected sex or using drugs, try talking calmly and direct them to useful information, such as these articles on sex and young people or drugs
+- do not bottle up your concerns – if you're worried your teenager may be having unprotected sex or using drugs, try talking calmly and direct them to useful information, such as these articles on drugs or getting contraception.

 - allow them to have their own space and privacy